boehs/oasis/MOTD.md

 > “I may disagree with what you say, but I will defend to the death your right to say it.”

 - Voltaire

+---

+All my friends found their people
+And so I find myself
+Alone.